 Exfoliation is a necessary and basic step in your skin care ritual, as it encourages skin cell turnover, stimulates the production of new skin cells, and encourages the production of collagen and elastin, the basic building blocks of the skin.

 In my opinion, the most effective way to care for your skin is to use products that work in harmony with the natural function of your skin to support the growth and renewal of healthy skin cells.
-To better understand why, the following basic facts about skin structure will hopefully explain why it is so important to avoid using harsh exfoliants that do frightening damage to the health and appearance of your skin.
+To better understand why, please keep reading so that you can learn basic facts about skin structure that will hopefully explain why it is so important to avoid using harsh exfoliants that do frightening damage to the health and appearance of your skin.

 What is exfoliation?